 6. Unwittingly or accidentally breaching sector specific regulations

-Depending on which sector your business is in, you may be required to comply with specific regulations such as only being allowed to practice when you gain a qualification we’re thinking law and finance services here in particular, but also education and health care such as dentistry or podiatry etc.
+Depending on your business sector, you may be required to comply with specific regulations such as only being allowed to practice when you gain a qualification.

-This article has originally written for ByteStart by LawSpark
+This article was originally written for ByteStart by LawSpark.